college-related/Notes_Old_question_solutions/3rd-Semester/MP/old_questions/2019-spring.md

                  //last bit=1 as the result will be in BCD = 77H
 Subroutine program:
-    MVI A, 77H
+SQUAREWAVE:     MVI A, 77H
-    // TODO remaining
+                OUT 83H
+                MVI A, 00
+                OUT 81H
+                MVI A, 10
+                OUT 81H
+                RET
 ```

 ## 7,